Broadband Deals

 Luckily, finding a better broadband deal is easy.
 But it helps to be familiar with broadband lingo— to know your fibre from your cable and just how fast superfast is.
 It's also important to understand what types of connections and what kinds of speeds will suit your household and its internet habits.

-When you find that perfect deal, switching provider is simpler than ever.
+When you find that perfect deal, switching providers is simpler than ever.
 There are no special codes needed and generally no need to notify your old provider or wait weeks for a visit from an engineer.
 The handover will be negotiated between your new provider and old provider, generally with no downtime for you.

 Broadband speeds are measured in Megabits per second (Mbps).

-They key figure advertised by any broadband provider is the download speed.
+The key figure advertised by any broadband provider is the download speed.
 This basically measures how quickly you can download or stream files.
 Broadband deals are advertised using average speeds - that means the speed on the ad is what 50% of users experience at peak time.

 Superfast broadband is defined as broadband with speeds exceeding 24 Mbps.
 If you want superfast broadband, you'll need a fibre-optic or cable connection.
 Superfast connections are recommended for anyone who streams TV and films, plays online games, or has multiple internet users in their household.